Serving Mid, Western and Northern Michigan, Kalamazoo, Lansing, Grand Rapids

 More importantly, this kind of solution is temporary.
 Even with the voids filled, the soil below is likely to continue settling over time.
 Ultimately, you'd have to call your contractor to your home over and over again to repeat the mud jacking process -- or call someone who can use a different solution that can fix it once and for all!

 Mud jacking is also not appropriate as a "do-it-yourself" repair.
 Mud jacking requires special equipment and professional experience.
 All work should be done through a trained, professional mud jacking contractor who has excellent knowledge of local soil conditions.

-Ayers Basement Systems is Mid and Western Michigan's trusted concrete leveling contractor.
+Ayers Basement Systems is Mid, Western and Northern Michigan's trusted concrete leveling contractor.
 Schedule an estimate in Muskegon, Battle Creek, Mount Pleasant, Jackson, Niles, Alpena, Traverse City and nearby to learn more about why PolyLevel® is our top choice for repairing sunken driveways, sidewalks and more!